MORL12345/Meta_MORL_Energy/README.md

 conda env create -f M_GPI.yml

+The main algorithm is in \experiment\Meta_GPI_PD\meta_gpi_pd.py .
 You can go to lauch_experiment.py to run the experiment.
 We give a example of the arguments for main function of Joint Training GPI-PD experiment.

 --baseline
 GPI_PD